joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/07/05/world/us-democracy-voting-rights-act.html?searchResultPosition=4

 **Israeli Woman Held for Months in Iraq by a Shiite Militia**\
-`Elizabeth Tsurkov, an Israeli researcher, was seized in late March by an Iraqi Shiite group shortly after leaving a Baghdad cafe, Prime Minister Benjamin Netanyahu said.`\
+`Elizabeth Tsurkov, an Israeli researcher, was seized in late March by an Iraqi Shiite group shortly after leaving a Baghdad cafe.
+Prime Minister Benjamin Netanyahu confirmed she was being held.`\
 https://nytimes.com/2023/07/05/world/middleeast/iraq-iran-elizabeth-tsurkov.html?searchResultPosition=5

 **With the Stone of Destiny and Mary’s Crown, Scotland Names Charles King**\